Volleyball Stretches and Flexibility Exercises

 The Top 3 Volleyball Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for volleyball; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Arm-up Rotator Stretch: Stand with your arm out and your forearm pointing upwards at 90 degrees.
 Place a broom stick in your hand and behind your elbow.
 With your other hand pull the bottom of the broom stick forward.